UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ~~- MUSIC VOLUME: Start at 0.3~~
 ~~- SFX VOLUME: Start at 0.5~~

+~~- ACCESSIBILITY: Add a way to exit the game from lootplot.singleplayer~~ ~~- Make lootplot.singleplayer ContinueRun scene ratios better~~

 ==========================================
 ANY TASK ABOVE ^^^ THIS POINT IS COMPLETE
 ==========================================

 - ACCESSIBILITY: Add a way to pause with mouse

 - ACCESSIBILITY: Add a way to exit the game in umg-core lootplot menu

-- ACCESSIBILITY: Add a way to exit the game from lootplot.singleplayer
-- Make lootplot.singleplayer ContinueRun scene ratios better

 - Add Metta's/Ravi's BGMs to the game
 - Maybe we should have 10-15 second long gaps between the songs...?
 Or maybe have them gradually fade in/out?